Sweet Sorrow (The Green Green Grass)

 "Sweet Sorrow" is an episode of the BBC sitcom, The Green Green Grass.
-It was first screened on 30 November 2007, as the fourth episode of series three.
+It was first screened on 30 November 2007, as the fourth episode of the third series.
+It was directed by Dewi Humphreys and written by The Green Green Grass and Only Fools and Horses series creator John Sullivan, and Keith Lindsay.

 Synopsis

 Boycie and Marlene are flushed with pride as they dream of their son's golden future, but when Tyler's exam results let him down, it is the staff who provide the key to his career and get him motivated.
 Meanwhile, Boycie calls in a favour that will help Tyler get into university.